Palestine Research Center: History

 In September it was then occupied by Israeli soldiers for a week, and then was subsequently ransacked: filing cabinets, desks and other furniture were smashed, a strong box was rifled to take its contents, and telephones, heaters, electric fans, a printing press and other fixtures were also stolen.
 This operation was part of a broader strategy of gathering documents from all PLO offices the IDF raided in Lebanon.
-On 15 September the contents of its library and microfilm collections were loaded onto three trucks and, carted away, crated and shipped to Israel.
+On 15 September the contents of its library and microfilm collections were loaded onto three trucks and shipped to Israel.
 One Israeli soldier engaged in trucking away the archive, noticing a blackboard in a room with Hebrew writing on it, left a message by chalking "You're screwed!" on it.
 Many documents were selectively used by Israel to construct a narrative that cast Palestinians as terrorists and the IDF invasion as one that liberated Lebanon.

 A further set of at least 120 films and documentaries was collected in Beirut and confiscated but the 'PLO archives' from which the materials had been looted has not been identified.
 The collection is now housed in Tel Aviv and is difficult to access.
 On the departure of the Israelis, and subsequent to the PLO exodus, it became the sole remaining PLO institution in Lebanon.
 The material lost was estimated at $1.5 million, but most of the manuscripts were irreplaceable.
 Jiryis accused Israel of 'plunder(ing) our Palestinian cultural heritage.'
 Jiryis quickly set about reordering books – his file cards for Hebrew publications alone were 10 inches high – in order to rebuild the lost collection.